 - Non-EU citizens with adequate insurance coverage

-Students are themselves responsible themselves for providing evidence of adequate insurance coverage (form E-111, EU citizen insurance cards or letter in German issued by your health insurance provider).
+Students are responsible themselves for providing evidence of adequate insurance coverage.

-Before arriving in Switzerland, one of our OST Students will contact you and will answer your questions regarding your stay in St.Gallen.
+Before you arrive in Switzerland, one of our OST students will contact you and will answer your questions regarding your stay in St.Gallen.
 Your buddy will be there for you when you arrive in St.Gallen and take you to your accommodation.

 Information about Switzerland

 On February 26th 2014, after the acceptance of the federal popular initiative «against mass immigration», the European Commission announced that Switzerland's status in Horizon 2020 and Erasmus+ would be downgraded from «Associated» to «Third country».

 The Swiss Federal Council decided to develop a temporary solution to finance Switzerland's indirect participation in the EU's programme.
 The amount granted to incomings students and faculty members will be determined before each academic year and will be paid by the OST.
 The students will continue to pay their regular home university tuition fees and remain registered there.
 A tuition fee will thus not have to be payed to OST.

 Incoming students (depending on country of origin): CHF 380 - CHF 440